BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/fourier-series.md

 plt.show()
 ```

-as well as the frequency sprectrum
+as well as its frequency sprectrum.

 ```{code-cell} python3
 ---